KevinAst/feature-u/docs/enablement.md

 existed _(logically)_.

-To fully understand how this works, consider the following characteristics of a disabled feature:
+To fully understand how this works, consider the following characteristics of a disabled feature _(read this table like a sentence ... injecting the header in front of each column)_:

-disabled features WITH ... | never registers the feature's ... | soooo, the feature's:
+disabled features WITH ... | never registers the feature's ... | therefore, the feature's:
 ---                        | ---                               | ---
 life cycle hooks           | callbacks                         | initialization code never executes state management           | reducers                          | state doesn't exist